da4all/da4all.github.io/_cards/improveitandproveit.md

 lastname:

 teaser: >
-  "Polish and revise a visualization you created previously.
-Place it in a document, along with the original visualization of the same data."
+  Polish and revise a visualization you created previously.
+Place it in a document, along with the original visualization of the same data.

 profile:
     name: "Improve It and Prove It"